intel-ai-tce/ai-documents/AEM/optimum-habana-perf.md

 ```
 ## HTML Report
 An HTML report will be generated in a timestamped folder created at the time of execution.
-The [html report](https://github.com/HabanaAI/Gaudi-tutorials/tree/main/PyTorch/Hugging_Face_pipelines/Benchmarking_on_Optimum-habana_with_fp8#html-report) also has a perf_ratio column to compare the measured numbers with reference perf numbers.
+The [html report](https://github.com/HabanaAI/Gaudi-tutorials/tree/main/PyTorch/Hugging_Face_pipelines/Benchmarking_on_Optimum-habana_with_fp8#html-report) also has a perf_ratio column to compare the measured numbers with previous benchmark results.

 # Run Benchmark without Benchmark.py
 <details>